 There’s plenty more options if you want to take a look at alternatives.
 The following are some of the popular choices but I would recommend doing your research, considering your budget, preferred style, location, proximity to the lake and look at a cross-section of reviews before deciding on where to stay.

 Pool area at Enashipai, Naivasha.
 Image copyright Ayaan Chitty.

 Lounge and dining area of a villa at Great Rift Valley Resort.
 Image copyright Ayaan Chitty.

 Lazybones at Carnelleys has a relaxing and natural ambiance.
 Image copyright Ayaan Chitty.

 The Best Food @ Camp Carnelley’s

 So, I thought about which places I would recommend for food.
-To be honest, all of the hotels and camps have a places to eat – usually some form of hot buffet, which is generally pretty good.
+To be honest, all of the hotels and camps have places to eat – usually some form of hot buffet, which are generally pretty good.
 The larger resorts such as Enashipai have a variety of options for guests.

 But I have one place in mind if you fancy something different.
 It’s somewhere that we always go to – often multiple times in one trip and sometimes opting to drive there in place of the resort buffet!